UQ-PAC/wemelt/README.md

   z = z + 1;
 }
 ```
-While statements must have the loop invariant defined, and the gamma
+While statements must have the loop invariants for P and Gamma defined with `_invariant: ` for P' and `_Gamma:` for Gamma'.

 ### Supported operations